*Post Updated January 2019 with new additions!*

 Planning to eat around noon means you have plenty of time to spend weekend mornings in bed doing whatever you prefer to do in bed.
 Do sudoku, do the crossword, do your partner – and you won’t have to do dishes afterwards (added bonus to point #1).

 Reason to Brunch #4.
 Brunch is budget-friendly.

 In fact, it is probably the cheapest meal ‘out’ that you can enjoy.
 Because except for the odd special-occasion Mimosa or hangover Caesar (Americans who don’t know what I’m talking about may want to read this), I’m not likely to be pounding back the beers or downing glasses of Shiraz at 11 in the morning.
 This is way cheaper than ‘date night’, and is good news for my senior years, since I am planning to continue brunching all through retirement.

-So having established Why to Brunch, here are my 9 picks (and counting) for Where to Brunch in Toronto:
+So having established why brunch in the first place, here are my 10 picks (and counting) for great places for brunch in Toronto:

 Right in the heart of High Park and with a summer patio shaded by its own tree, the Grenadier has to be the best breakfast place in town when you’re looking for brunch in a park setting.